feltus/Working_with_Human_Genome_Data_on_Palmetto2/README.md

 5. When each format is most appropriate in a typical NGS analysis pipeline Please include examples of what each format looks like and explain the biological information each one captures."
 ```

-# Submission Guidelines
-Submit a text file containing:

-Screenshots showing successful completion of each step
-The output from counting the sequences in both files
-Answers to the reflection questions
 A summary (300-500 words) of what you learned from the generative AI responses to the prompts
 Due date: See syllabus.